Miracle on Manchester: Games 1 and 2

-The series began in Edmonton's Northlands Coliseum, where the Oilers had a record of 31-5-4 during the regular season.
-Combining that mark with the Kings' season road record of 5-26-9 formed an expectation of the Oilers taking the first two games.
+The series began in Edmonton's Northlands Coliseum, where the Oilers had a record of 31–5–4 during the regular season.
+Combining that mark with the Kings' season road record of 5–26–9 formed an expectation of the Oilers taking the first two games.

 Before the series, Los Angeles coach Don Perry elected to utilize his team's youth and offensive speed to try to simply outscore the Oilers rather than shut them down.
-The Oilers led 4-1 at the start.
-Due to undisciplined play from Edmonton, the Kings answered back with four consecutive goals, three of which came on the power play, and would never trail the rest of the game.
+The Oilers led 4–1 at the start.
+Due to undisciplined play from Edmonton, the Kings answered back with four consecutive goals, three of which came on the power play, and would never trail the rest of the game en route to a 10–8 win.
 The 18 goals is still an NHL record for most goals scored in a Stanley Cup Playoff game.

-Game 2, both teams played more defensively, and thus was a low-scoring, more traditional style of playoff hockey, as the Kings and Oilers were tied 2-2 after regulation time had expired.
+Game 2, both teams played more defensively, and thus was a low-scoring, more traditional style of playoff hockey, as the Kings and Oilers were tied 2–2 after regulation time had expired.
 In overtime, Gretzky took a shot from 40 feet out that went through a screen and past Lessard into the Kings' net.
-The 3-2 victory for Edmonton tied the series at one game apiece.
+The 3–2 victory for Edmonton tied the series at one game apiece.

 Game 3, the "Miracle" Game

-The series shifted to the Forum, where the Kings were 19-15-6 during the regular season.
-Edmonton's season road record was 17-12-11.
+The series shifted to the Forum, where the Kings were 19–15–6 during the regular season.
+Edmonton's season road record was 17–12–11.